Download a free trial to find out which Altium software best suits your needs

 Where SMT technology is applied, testability is limited as there are no available vias to use as test points; therefore, test point pads must be incorporated into the design.
 The geometry and clearance of the ICT test pad should be among the items covered in the DFT guidelines provided by the CM performing the testing.

 Other relevant information which the DFT document will provide includes clearances between test points, clearance to the edge of the board, and what can be used as a test point.

-The EDA tool used to perform the layout of the board will have a set of design rules to define what constitutes a test point, along with the required test coverage.
+The EDA tool used to perform the layout of the board will have a set of testability and design rules to define what constitutes a test point, along with the required test coverage.
 By properly configuring these sets of rules (according to the DFT guidelines) in the planning stages of layout, producing the test documentation will become an automated process.

 ICT Test Rules for Characteristics of a Test Point and Test Point Coverage

 Automated Test Point Manager

 Once the test point, design rules have been configured; the EDA tool will have automated features to assign the test points in the design.
 Generally speaking, the documentation produced will be a test point file or report, containing the coordinates of each test point.
 This report may be generated in a variety of file formats, including the IPC-D-356A format.
 Other file formats may be required by the CM performing the test or creating the fixture.
 Consult with your testing CM to verify what data is required to produce the test fixture.